 Deck length is often overlooked, but it can be important if you’re a long-legged individual.

-“For example, I’m 6 foot, 3 inches with longer legs, and I’ve felt like I had to deliberately shorten my stride on several treadmills,” says Jacob Penner, NCSA, USAW-L2, CF-L1.
-“That’s not necessarily the worst thing, and sometimes improves running technique, but it’s something to consider.”
+“I’m 6 foot, 3 inches with longer legs, and I’ve felt like I had to deliberately shorten my stride on several treadmills,” says Jacob Penner, NCSA, USAW-L2, CF-L1.
+“That’s not necessarily the worst thing, and it sometimes improves my running technique, but it’s something to consider, nonetheless.”

 From our experience, a 60-inch running deck can accommodate just about everyone, including those who are 6 feet or taller.
-A 55-inch deck should fit most people, though taller runners may have to make adjustments.
+A 55-inch deck should fit most people, too, though taller runners may have to make adjustments.
 Anything less than that may not be great for running, unless you are on the shorter side and don’t take longer strides.

 If you are using the treadmill exclusively for walking, you can get away with a shorter deck size.
 Some, like the UREVO 2-in-1 Under Desk Treadmill, have a deck that is just 42.5 inches.
 While that sounds short, it simply indicates that it’s strictly for walking.
 Still, taller people (like me) may struggle with something that compact.